 - Separate your eggs while they are still cold.
 The yolks will separate much easier from the whites when cold.

 - I use a 3 bowl method to separate eggs, mainly because egg whites will not whip properly if even the smallest amount of yolk mixes with the whites.
 If I were to get some yolk mixed in with the whites at the final egg?
 Ugh, that’s a lot of wasted egg whites.
-So, I have a yolk bowl, an egg white bowl and the bowl I separate the white from the yolk with.
+So, I have a yolk bowl, an egg white bowl, and the bowl I separate the white from the yolk with.
 Once separated, the yolk goes in the yolk bowl and the egg white gets poured into the egg white bowl.

 - Lastly, the egg whites need to be at room temperature to whip properly.
 Once you have separated the eggs, let the egg whites sit for about 30 minutes before you whip them.
+Room temperature egg whites whip much better.

 How Do I Whip Egg Whites?